“Oh I love those breaky noises!”

 Tagline: Imagine having this guy for a friend

 Summary Capsule: Quite possibly the worst imaginary friend ever comes back into the life of a woman with terminally bad fashion sense.

-If you looked up the definition to “door mat” you’d find a picture of Lizzie.
+If you looked up the definition to “door mat” you’d find a picture of Lizzie (Phoebe Cates, whatever happened to her?).
 In one day she loses her cheating husband (Tim Matheson in the ‘90s, so you know he’s a real sleaze), her job, car, and money, and is forced by her controlling mother (hereafter to be referred to as the Mega Beast) to move back in.
-Also she dresses like an eight year old with no fashion sense.
-While back in her childhood pink nightmare room, that hasn’t changed since she was six apparently, she finds a beat up Jack-in-the-Box with tape all around it.
-Tearing the tape off, she accidently releases imaginary friend Drop Dead Fred.
+Also she dresses like an eight-year-old with no fashion sense.
+While back in her childhood pink nightmare room — which hasn’t changed since she was six, apparently — she finds a beat up Jack-in-the-Box with tape all around it.
+Tearing the tape off, she accidently releases imaginary friend, Drop Dead Fred.